Kamal Mani Dixit

-Kamal Mani Dixit (कमलमणि दीक्षित; 2 September 1929 – 29 December 2016) was the founder and chair of Madan Puraskar Pustakalaya and Madan Puraskar.
-He was the author of numerous Nepali books and has made important contribution to Nepali literature.
+Kamal Mani Dixit (कमलमणि दीक्षित; 2 September 1929 – 29 December 2016) was the founder and chair of the Madan Puraskar Pustakalaya library and the Madan Puraskar award.
+He was the author of numerous Nepali books and made important contributions to Nepali literature.

 Early life

 Dixit was born on 2 September 1929 in Gairidhara, Kathmandu, the son of Kedar Mani Dixit and Bidhya Devi Dixit.
 Dixit attended Durbar High School in Kathmandu.
-He graduated with a Bachelor of Arts from Banaras Hindu University in 1949.
+He graduated with a Bachelor of Arts from Banaras Hindu University in India in 1949.

 Personal life

 He married Anju Paudel in 1949.
 They have 2 sons and 1 daughter: Kunda Dixit and Kanak Mani Dixit are established journalists of Nepal and daughter Rupa Joshi is also known for her writing.

 Death

 Dixit died on the morning of Thursday, 29 December 2016 at B&B Hospital, Lalitpur.
-He was suffering from respiratory problem from few days.
+He had been suffering from respiratory problems for few days.
 He was cremated at the electronic crematorium at Pashupati Aryaghat on Thursday morning dressed in daura suruwal and Dhaka topi.
 After his death Rato Bangala School celebrated his death anniversary each year by reciting the different poems he had written.